LocksleyLK/workshops/personalityQuiz/README.md

 ## Step 1: Navigate to Python Sandbox

 1. Go to [Python Sandbox](http://pythonsandbox.com/)
-  	- If you have Python preinstalled on your computer, feel free to use a text editor to run your code
+  	- If you have Python and a text edtor preinstalled on your computer, feel free to use that to run your code

 ## Step 2: Experiment with some basic Python